10 Best Practices for Website Conversion Rate Optimization

 If you won some awards, displaying them on your website will be beneficial.
 If the data shows that visitors hesitate, do not spend a lot of time on the page and do not convert in customers, then such badges can help to assure them.
 If you have a lot of awards, consider leaving only the most significant, which shows your expertise in the sphere.

 9. Improve readability

-Long swaths of text without any subheadings or bullet points are extremely difficult to read, but readability still might be an issue for many websites.
+Long swaths of text without any subheadings or bullet points are extremely difficult to read, and readability is still an issue for many websites, especially for websites for e-commerce.
 This isn't only about blogs.
 If reading copies thoroughly is important for your website’s conversion rate, you have to make sure they are easy to read.
 If you have pieces of information all over the page, they should be laconic and organized in a way that would follow the rules of normal eye movement - from left to right, from top to bottom.
 Not having this might be the reason why visitors leave the page too soon.
 Try improving readability and see if it helps.

 10. Use limited time offers and exclusive deals

 If you sell products, this strategy is obvious, as you might have already known that it works to bring you new customers.
 But it also works if you only started to grow your customer database and the website is dedicated to an app or service.
 If a subscription block contains general fields and a subscribe button that is ok, but if it offers, for example, a free lifetime support for early birds, that is already a stronger argument than then usual “Be the first to know”.